jlegrand62/openalea-components/image/README.txt

 === Description ===

-celltissue is a package that provides usefull objects to deal with biological tissue modeling.
+celltissue is a package that provides useful objects to deal with biological tissue modeling.

 === Content ===